melbournebioinformatics/MelBioInf_docs/docs/tutorials/seurat-de/seurat-de.md

 ![](./media/unnamed-chunk-13-1.png)

 !!! tip
-    Refer to automatic cell type annotation in slide.
+    If you want to perform cell-type identification on your own data when you don't have a ground-truth, using automatic cell type annotation methods can be a good starting point.
+This approach is discussed in more detail in the Intro to scRNA-seq workshop material.

 ### Step 3: Find DEGs between our two conditions (using CD16 Mono cells as an example)